Fall International Timeline

 If your official bank letter represents finances of someone other than you, you must include this letter of sponsorship.
 Make sure your financial sponsor signs and dates the letter.

 - Emerson does not process an I-20 until we receive a tuition deposit.
-We typically process I-20s in May and June for September enrollees, and as soon as you deposit for January enrollees.
+We typically process I-20s starting in June for September enrollees, and as soon as you deposit for January enrollees.

 - Once you receive your I-20 and SEVIS information, you must pay the SEVIS fee.
 More information »